toepoke/toepoke.github.io/README.md

 Guest posts are also welcome;

 1. Raise an [issue](https://github.com/toepoke/toepoke.github.io/issues) with a synopsis.
 I'll review and ensure it's worth you putting the effort in.
-2. If the issue is approved, add your post
+2. If the issue is approved, add your post.
 3. Submit pull request.

 # Credits